 The customer went to the Freeport branch in the first place as it was the closest one to his home.

 When he saw that the branch was closed, he picked up the auto-dialer phone next to the ATM (remember, our Citicard Banking Centers are always open & available), hoping to find the nearest open branch with teller service.

 Apparently, he had never used an ATM before.

 But he had his Citicard with him, it was validated (ready for use) & he had previously selected his PIN/Personal Identification Number (the code needed to use the ATM).

-It was NOT to find a branch that was still open with teller service…it was to get cash!
+It was NOT to find a branch that was still open with teller service on that particular Friday evening!

 He would have returned back to his home with the desired cash…without having to drive all the way across Long Island on an extremely-cold evening…without arriving there after the branch had closed & not even being able to see a teller to get his withdrawal handled…without having to cause a ruckus, upsetting the Branch Manager & having her threaten to call the Police as he was making a fool of himself!